 Especially in the consumer world.

-In the same way that marketers use music to influence our behaviors to buy more, change our pace, or feel positive about the shopping experience, we can use music to influence our own internal “shoppers.”
+In the same way that marketers use music to influence our behaviors, we can use music to influence our own internal “shoppers.”

 It’s like this:

 Think of your creative work as going to the store.
 Sometimes you’re not in the mood, but you’re out of food, so there.
 You grab a cart and step through the loud sliding doors, and then then you hear We Got the Beat in the background…